yc3526/Tools_Project/README.md

 Run Instructions
 -----
 We provide user with two version of products, and instrution for this two version is a little bit different.
-Before running each version, please check the requirement_v1.txt or requirement_v2.txt for each version seperately.
+Before running each version, please check the requirements.txt.

 Version one:
 1) Clone or downoad the master branch to your own machine.